French destroyer Mangini: Design and description

 The Bisson class were enlarged versions of the preceding Bouclier class built to a more standardized design.
 The ships had a length between perpendiculars of 78.1 m, a beam of 8.6 m, and a draft of 3.1 m.
 Designed to displace 850–880 t, they displaced 756–791 t at normal load.
 Their crew numbered 80–83 men.

 Mangini was powered by a pair of Zoelly steam turbines, each driving one propeller shaft using steam provided by four Indret water-tube boilers.
 The engines were designed to produce 15000 shp which was intended to give the ships a speed of 30 kn.
 During her sea trials, Mangini reached a speed of 30.93 kn.
 The ships carried enough fuel oil to give them a range of 1450 nmi at cruising speeds of 14 kn.

 The primary armament of the Bisson-class ships consisted of two 100 mm Modèle 1893 guns in single mounts, one each fore and aft of the superstructure, and four 65 mm Modèle 1902 guns distributed amidships.
-They were also fitted with two twin mounts for 450 mm torpedo tubes amidships.
+They were also fitted with two twin rotating mounts for 450 mm torpedo tubes amidships.